phuongnd08/simple_provision/README.md

-# This is based on the awesome work on Fucking Shell Scripts gem

-──────────────────────────────────────────────────────
+# Introduction
+This based on the work that brandonhilkert initally carried to automate EC2 deployment with YAML and SHELL script, bring the good spirit: SIMPLE, and JUST WORK to the world of Digital Ocean.

+### Recipes repo

 Don't forget to also checkout and contribute to https://github.com/phuongnd08/fucking_scripts_recipes

 Let's build awesome recipes to automate server provision

-──────────────────────────────────────────────────────

-Fucking Shell Scripts provides a way to easily provision your EC2 server without all the shitty headache of Chef and Puppy.

-Unfortunately, it doesn't provide a way to work with Digital Ocean server yet.

-This is an effort to bring the goodness of Fucking Shell Scripts to Digital Ocean servers.

-I don't use shell in the name of the gems because the gem actually helps you to run not only shell script, but also ruby and python script to handle complex build.
+# Notes
+Remember that this gem treats RUBY and PYTHON the same way it treats the SHELL script.
+As long as you write your provision script in proper format, it will be executed.
+I often use a mix of SHELL and RUBY scripts to accomplish the task.
+SHELL for some simple stuff and RUBY when I need to complete some tricky part of the configuration.

 Just remember that you need to use a shell script to install ruby/python first, and then you can start use ruby/python.

-This follow the simple convention of Fucking Shell Scripts:
+The install of ruby and python can be as simple as create a bash contains "yum install ruby(python) -y" and include it in the top of the `scripts` section in your server definition file.

+# Project Structure
+As simple as it could: One or few servers definition written in YAML + setup scripts written in SHELL, RUBY and PYTHON + text files as resource.
+It's up to you to use ERB, HAML or any kind of template processors.

 ```
-./config_management
+./provisions
 ├── files
 │   ├── keys
 │   │   └── deploy_key